 Use Sound Mode to add directional and static audio to your project.
 Here, you'll find explanations of the Sounds Mode properties.

-ID – Each sound or element, is given a unique ID.
+ID – Each sound element is given a unique ID.
 The default is

 Element01.
 The number will increase with each added element.

 ★ This ID can be used as a target for an action in the Skin Editor.

 Filename – Add the media file here by doing one of the following:

 Click on the folder icon.
 Navigate to the sound file and choose, Open.

 ✭ Tip: Right-click the Filename path to edit or to reveal the file in Explorer/Finder. ✭ Click the play button to preview the audio.